owid/poverty-data/README.md

 Read [this document](https://github.com/owid/poverty-data/blob/main/datasets/pip_README.md) about World Bank's methodology and considerations taken into account to contruct the data for the Poverty and Inequality Platform.

-***We will continue to publish updated data on poverty as it becomes available.
-Most metrics are published on an annual basis.***

 ## Authors

 This data has been collected, aggregated, and documented by Joe Hasell and Pablo Arriagada.